oishikm12/cpp-collection/README.md

   * [**Nodes in a Range**](datastructures/binarysearchtrees/nodes_in_range.cpp) - Given a binary search tree, task is to find out the number of nodes lying between a given range(inclusive)
 * [**Heap**](datastructures/minmax_heap.cpp) - A Heap is a special Tree-based data structure in which the tree is a complete binary tree.
 Generally, Heaps can be either a Max Heap wherein the root of the tree is the maximal element, or a Min Heap where the root is minimal
   * [**Heap STL Implementation**](datastructures/minmax_heap_stl.cpp) - Min & Max Heap using the ``priority_queue`` in ``queue`` header provided by C++
+* [**Hash Map**](datastructures/hash_map.cpp) - A Hash Table / Hash Map is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
+This allows accessing elements, if their key is known, in constant time
+  * [**Hash Map STL Implementation**](datastructures/hash_map_stl.cpp) - Hash Map using the ``unordered_map`` header provided by C++
+* [**Trie**](datastructures/trie.cpp) - A trie, also called digital tree or prefix tree, is a type of search tree, a tree data structure used for locating specific keys from within a set.
+In order to do this it stores characters of a string as nodes

 ## Competitive Problems